RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Misc0/2025-08-04_media_makes_the_society.md

 Garbage media into human minds, is garbage education and teaching into human minds.
 Garbage in, garbage out, and people in USA flock to shit garbage junk media.
 You see it all over /r/All and in every echo chamber you read- people flocking to trash media.

 Donald Trump is the product of a clickbait shallow media systems society.
 Donald Trump at age 79 does not comprehend what memes and symbols he shuffles, he just knows how to draw attention to the worst trash and garbage.
 Which Jeffrey Epstein is the worst trash and garbage media content and dehumanization use of technology, that attracts the audience of Donald Trump, so Donald Trump instructs the FBI to release the July 7, 2025  "Epstein nothingburger" memo.
-[Because calling Russia a "nothingburger"/ "hoax" worked before in getting the audience riled up](https://thehill.com/homenews/media/340118-cnns-van-jones-okeefe-russia-nothingburger-video-a-hoax/) and having their minds *reset to avoid being factual and sincere*.
+[Because calling Russia a "nothingburger" / "hoax" worked before in getting the audience riled up](https://thehill.com/homenews/media/340118-cnns-van-jones-okeefe-russia-nothingburger-video-a-hoax/) and having their minds *reset to avoid being factual and sincere*.
 The audience can not resist the shit of Donald Trump, the hate of Donald Trump, filling minds with trash and sinking the whole population into Donald Trump behaviors and values.

 Donald Trump at age 79 does not comprehend what memes and symbols he shuffles, he just knows to find the fastest and most reactive media delivery systems.
 Donald Trump knows where to stand and how to arrange icons, symbols, memes to educate and teach to the audience.
 The meme consumers do the rest, the people of /r/All and every media platform line up to copy and duplicate and distribute the Donald Trump misunderstandings as *content*.